yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 too complex.
 Or maybe you just don't know how this library works.
 Or you've never done anything like that before.
 Anyhow, you can't continue because you don't understand.
-And in order to understand, you will need a lot of time&mdash;much more than you have from your project manager or your Scrum board.
+And in order to understand, you will need a lot of time---much more than you have from your project manager or your Scrum board.
 What do you do?

 {% badge /images/2015/01/cut-corners-2.png 250 %}